HaithemMosbahi/ngx-avatar/README.md

  The source object has the following properties:
  * sourceType : avatar source ( Facebook, twitter, etc)
  * sourceId : identifier of the user
- * getAvatar(size?) : method to fetch user avatar from the current source
+ * getAvatar(size) : method to fetch user avatar from the current source

 ## Override Avatar Configuration
 The avatar module provides the possibility of customizing the avatar component by overriding some of its options.
 For example, the avatar module comes with a set of default colors used to randomly fill the backgroud color of the avatar.
 Thus, it's possible to chnage the default list of colors and to pass your own list.